 Here, we have the Ryzen 5 5600X and the Ryzen 5 5600 competing against Intel’s i5-11600K.
 Both of these CPUs are comparably priced and have 6 cores/12 threads.
 They are also significantly cheaper than S-tier CPUs at around $300.

-However, the Ryzen 5 5600 is a far superior economical choice as it only costs $200.
+However, the Ryzen 5 5600 is a substantially superior cost-effective choice as it only costs $200.

 We also have the processors from two generations ago, the 10700K and 10900K.

-AMD’s third generation also deserves a place in the top tier.
+AMD’s third generation also deserves a place in the upper tier.
 Particularly the Ryzen 3900X and 3700X models.

-Intel’s i3-12100F might appear as simply another i3 with 8 threads only, but it actually performs quite remarkably, exchanging blows with the 11400F, 3700X, and other CPUs.
+Intel’s i3-12100F might appear as simply another i3 with 8 threads only, but it actually performs quite impressively, exchanging blows with the 11400F, 3700X, and other CPUs.

 Model | Boost Clock | Cores/Threads | TDP | |